-It may seem that the conveyancing process use a lot of jargon – but don’t worry!
+It may seem that the conveyancing process uses a lot of jargon – but don’t worry!
 Check out our Glossary of Commonly Used Conveyancing Terms for a breakdown of all the legal terms.

-Specialist conveyancers, such as our team at Birchall Blackburn Law, help streamline the entire process.
+Specialist residential property solicitors, such as our team at Birchall Blackburn Law, help streamline the entire process.
 This includes:

-- Checking documentation such as the contracts and title deeds and making enquiries to clarify certain details.
-This is the part where a conveyancer will check the title register at the Land Registry to prove the ownership of the seller.
+- Checking documentation such as the contracts and making enquiries to clarify certain details.
+This is the part where a solicitor will check the title register at the Land Registry to prove the ownership of the seller.

 - Assessing whether or not there are any existing boundary disputes or financial issues that may affect the property.

 - Conducting a search for any plans proposed by local authorities like plans to build a motorway through your property.